Mayank-Prakash-Sharma18/math-english/content/higher-maths/calculus/integral-calculus-basics.md

 You may have noticed that it looks like 'S', as it represents the idea of summation of slices.

-If we want to find the integral of a function f(x), then we will represent is as follows: <br>
+If we want to find the integral of a function f(x), then we will represent it as follows: <br>
 ∫ f(x) dx

 dx means that the slices have to be added in the direction of the x-axis, and also that their width approaches zero.